supervisely-ecosystem/template-import-from-folder/README.md

 app.run()
 ```

-# How To Import App to Ecosystem [Enterprise Edition only]
+# How To Add App to Ecosystem [Enterprise Edition only]

 **Step 1.** Go to Ecosystem page and click on `private apps`